Small Ship Cruises

 Panama Seasons & Climate

-Most people travel to Panama to escape winter in North America when average rainfall throughout the country is low and migrant bird populations are highest.
-But others who prefer to travel in Panama during the off-peak “green season” will appreciate natural areas more to themselves, lush vegetation, better choice of guides and accommodations, low season rates, greater variety of blooming orchids and flowers, and other benefits.
+Most people travel to Panama to escape winter in North America when the average rainfall throughout the country is low and migrant bird populations are highest.
+But others who prefer to travel in Panama during the off-peak “green season” will appreciate natural areas more to themselves, lush vegetation, better choice of guides and accommodations, low season rates, a greater variety of blooming orchids, and flowers, and other benefits.
 During the green season rain typically falls for a few hours in the afternoon or at night and rarely disrupts Panama tours, unless you are driving on secondary roads which can become impassable.
 It is impossible to predict weather conditions for any specific place and time in the tropics.
-The increasing number of tours to Panama during the green season have made it a year round destination.
+The increasing number of tours to Panama during the green season has made it a year-round destination.

 A few more reasons why you've gotta go:

 Explore the vast Osa Conservation Area among monkeys, tree frogs, caimans, anteaters, scarlet macaws, coatis, and 16 different species of hummingbird

 Explore the rare flora and fauna of mangroves by kayak and skiff

 Explore the Canal’s Agua Clara Visitor Center then take in the views of Lake Gatun and the newly expanded locks